Landmark Resignation of Chilean Bishops — What Happens Next

 “It’s very sad and really unfortunate,” said a senior Church figure speaking to the Register on condition of anonymity.

-As for the Chilean bishops in particular, he said they “should have properly exercised their responsibilities,” but cautioned that the events of today could pose serious problems for episcopacies worldwide if whole bishops’ conference were similarly “told to pack their bags and go.”
+He said the Chilean bishops “should have properly exercised their responsibilities,” but cautioned that the events of today could pose serious problems for episcopacies worldwide if whole bishops’ conference were similarly “told to pack their bags and go.”

 It sets a “bit of a risky precedent,” he said, and wondered why the Pope didn’t order a commission to investigate which bishops should be held accountable.